Out of the Closet

 “Anytime except daytime.
 She’s always watching masses on TV, if she’s not napping, which she does a whole lot of.
 Mom and dad are going out to dinner tomorrow and my sister will probably sneak out on a top-secret date.”

-“All right, I’ll walk over tomorrow after dinner.”
+“All right, I’ll come over tomorrow after dinner.”

 The next day Oliver and Tommy tiptoed down to the basement.
-Tommy’s grandma Orla was playing solitaire at her reading knitting crossword puzzle table.
-There were stacks of Sudoku number puzzle paperbacks under the table.
+Tommy’s grandma Orla was playing solitaire at her reading, knitting, crossword puzzle table.
+There were stacks of Sudoku paperbacks under the table.
 Oliver pegged her at close to a three hundred years old.

 “How old is she?” he whispered asking Tommy.